Umuzi-org/ACN-syllabus/content/topics/messaging/umuzi-recruit-user-journey/_index.md

 Once your time with us is up you should be ready for work.
 As long as you put in the effort during our course and behave professionally then you'll be good to go.

-We have a team of learnerment ninjas and a large network of employer partners.
+We have a team of recruitment ninjas and a large network of employer partners.
 We're pretty good at placing people in jobs.

 We'll work hard to get you placed in a job, and if your job doesn't last for whatever reason then you can get in touch with us and we'll work hard to hook you up again.